 Because of these difficulties, many Pugs tire quickly and can only handle short exercise sessions.

-Even if Pugs don’t seem bothered by their disabilities, their owners often must restrict their playtime to prevent overheating or fainting.
+Their owners often must restrict their playtime to prevent overheating or fainting.

 In hot weather, it might even be impossible for a Pug to exercise at all.
 Often, the risks are not worth it.